When the Love Is Gone

 When the Love Is Gone is a 2013 Filipino romantic drama film directed by Andoy Ranay and starring Cristine Reyes, Gabby Concepcion, Alice Dixson, Andi Eigenmann, and Jake Cuenca.
 The film is distributed by Viva Films with co-production of MVP Pictures and was released November 27, 2013, nationwide as part of Viva Films' 32nd anniversary.

 The film is a remake of the 1983 blockbuster film Nagalit ang Buwan sa Haba ng Gabi by Danny Zialcita which stars Laurice Guillen, Gloria Diaz, Dindo Fernando, Janice de Belen, and Eddie Garcia.

+Synopsis

+Emmanuel and Audrey were once a happy married couple until the pressures of demanding careers and mutual emotional neglect prompted them to seek intimacy and affection somewhere else.
+The couple engaged in an extra-marital affairs which took a heavy toll on all of them.